 Homeschooling is permitted in most states and jurisdictions if parents are uncomfortable enrolling their children in public schools.
 Many parents favor homeschooling their children since they have control of the rigor of the curriculum, can be assured their children are in a safe environment during the day, and can provide moral and religious instruction not permitted within the public school system.
 Many parents living in remote or rural regions, or in foreign countries, opt to homeschool their children.

 Homeschooling is particularly popular among families that live in rural areas isolated from others, those living abroad, and for families whose job or lifestyle requires frequent travel.
-Student actors, athletes and musicians are also frequently homeschooled by either parents or professional tutors in order to accomodate their regular practice and training routines.
+Student actors, athletes and musicians are also frequently homeschooled by either parents or professional tutors in order to accommodate their regular practice and training routines.
 While homeschooling was on the decline for many decades, it's experienced a recent upsurge in popularity.
-For children ages of 5 through 17 living in the United States, homeschooling increased from 1.7% in 2000 to nearly 3% in 2007 (Nces.ed.gov.
-01-16-2014).
+For children ages of 5 through 17 living in the United States, homeschooling increased from 1.1% in 2003 to 3.3% in 2016 (Nces.ed.gov.
+February 2018).

 - Advantages and Disadvantages of Homeschooling